Blue whale: Reproduction and birth

-Blue whales generally reach sexual maturity at 8–10 years.
+The age of sexual maturity in blue whales is thought to be between 5 and 15 years, with females reaching an average of 10 years and males reaching an average of 12 years.
 In the Northern Hemisphere, the length at which they reach maturity is 21–23 m for females and 20–21 m for males.
 In the Southern Hemisphere, the length of maturity is 23–24 m and 22 m for females and males respectively.
 Male pygmy blue whales average 61.4 ft at sexual maturity.
 Female pygmy blue whales are 68.9–71.2 ft in length and roughly 10 years old at the age of sexual maturity.
+Since corpora are added every ~2.5 years after sexual maturity, physical maturity is assumed to occur at 35 years.
 Little is known about mating behavior, or breeding and birthing areas.
 Blue whales appear to be polygynous, with males competing for females.
 A male blue whale typically trails a female and will fight off potential rivals.
 The species mates from fall to winter.